mendix/docs/content/howto8/front-end/style-with-gulp-and-sass.md

 ## 5 Development & Production

-When running `gulp dev`, Sass will compile the CSS files unminified and with source-mapping.
+When running `npm run dev`, Sass will compile the CSS files unminified and with source-mapping.
 This helps in debugging the styling, as a modern browser will point to the *.scss* file where a rule is specified.

-When using this in production, you should run `gulp build` before committing and deploying.
+When using this in production, you should run `npm run build` before committing and deploying.
 This will disable source-mapping and will minify the CSS files to minimize the file size.

 ## 6 Developer Portal App Projects